-The health of a person’s mouth affects overall wellness, as research is continually uncovering the oral-systemic body connections.
+The health of a person’s mouth affects overall wellness; research is continually uncovering the oral-systemic body connections.
 When oral health is improved, my patients’ bodies become healthier and stronger, so they lead better lives.

 My goal is to maximize each patient’s quality of life.
 I want my patients to be healthy and happy to better enjoy our world.
-By actively listening, encouraging patients to tell me about their desires and concerns, and showing compassion and empathy, we build a rapport and together work towards successful outcomes.
+By actively listening, encouraging patients to tell me about their desires and concerns, and showing compassion and empathy, we build a rapport and together work toward successful outcomes.

-One of the best parts of my work are the relationships dentistry has allowed me to be a part of.
-I look forward to return visits, to renew and strengthen our friendship and to learn from my patient's experiences.
+One of the best parts of my work is the relationships dentistry has allowed me to be a part of.
+I look forward to return visits, to renew and strengthen our friendship, and to learn from my patients’ experiences.
 My world is broadened through our community.

 Education and Continuing Education